brycefrank/pyfor/README.md

 ## Features

-Below is a list of features planned for the 0.2 stable release.
-0.2 is intended to be adequate for processing and visualizing individual point cloud tiles.
+Below is a list of features, complete and otherwise.

 - [X] Ground filter
 - [X] Normalization